iambumblehead/mmreql/README.md

 # template-js-rethinkdb-mocked

 Database mocking used by template projects.
-Using this package [requires extensive boilerplate.][0]

 ```javascript
 import rethinkMocked from 'template-js-rethinkdb-mocked';